IELTS Academic Reading Sample 154 - Makete Integrated Rural Transport Project

 Donkeys, which were imported to the district have become more common and contribute, in particular, to the transportation of crops and goods to market.
 Those who have bought donkeys are mainly from richer households but with an increased supply through local breeding, donkeys should become more affordable.
 Meanwhile, local initiatives are promoting the renting out of the existing donkeys.

 It should be noted, however, that a donkey, which at 20,000 Tanzanian shillings costs less than a bicycle, is still an investment equal to an average household's income over half a year.
 This dearly illustrates the need for supplementary measures if one wants to assist the rural poor.

-The concept of integrated rural transport is now well established in Tanzania, where a major program of rural transport is just about to start The experiences from Makete will help in this initiative, and Makete Distinct will act as a reference for future work.
+The concept of integrated rural transport is now well established in Tanzania, where a major program of rural transport is just about to start.
+The experiences from Makete will help in this initiative, and Makete District will act as a reference for future work.

 In boxes 31-35 on your answer sheet write:

 YES if the statement agrees with the claims of the writer